This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-These photos and instructions help you visualize how to make this lemon bars recipe.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos walk you through how to make easy lemon bars in a 5×5-inch dish.
+See the recipe card below for ingredient amounts and full instructions.

-1. Make the Crust: In a medium bowl, beat the softened butter and sugar with an electric mixer on medium speed until smooth.
-Add the flour, cornstarch, and salt; mix until fully combined.
+1. Make the crust.
+In a medium bowl, beat the softened butter and sugar with an electric mixer on medium speed until smooth.
+Add the flour, cornstarch, and salt, then mix until fully combined and a soft dough forms.

-2. Bake the Crust: Press the dough evenly into the prepared dish using your fingertips or the back of a spoon.
-Bake for 15–18 minutes, until lightly golden.
+2. Bake the crust.
+Press the dough evenly into the prepared dish using your fingertips or the back of a spoon.
+Bake for 15 to 18 minutes, until the edges are pale gold and the surface looks dry.
 Remove from the oven and set aside.

-3. Make the Filling: In a small bowl, whisk together the egg, sugar, flour, and lemon juice until smooth.
+3. Make the filling.
+In a small bowl, whisk together the egg, sugar, flour, and lemon juice until smooth and no streaks of flour remain.

 four photos showing how to make a small batch of lemon bar filling.

-2. Slice & Serve: Once cooled, cut into squares.
-If desired, dust with powdered sugar.
+2. Slice and serve.
+Once cooled, cut into squares.
+Dust with powdered sugar just before serving if you like.

-Pro Tip: For clean slices, dip a knife into warm water, wipe it dry, then cut.
-Repeat between slices for neat edges.
+Pro Tip: For clean slices, dip a sharp knife into warm water, wipe it dry, and cut.
+Repeat between slices.

 one lemon bar on a green plate.